 Distribution

 This option is used to define the pattern of the light cast, and is useful for creating "gobo Lights" and "IES Lights", for example.
-You can also create various light patterns using a grayscale or alpha image.
-In the example below, various light patterns are created using alpha images in the Distribution channel.
-Once you have defined the alpha image on the Distribution channel, you can make adjustments on the texture by adding Transform and Projection (using the Octane Image Texture), explained in the "UsingTextures" section.
-Also remember to make the "Texture Projection" option "perspective" from Projection (when you rotate the light, it can be rotated on your texture).
+You can create various light patterns using any image or Procedural Generator.
+In the example below, various light patterns are created using grayscale images in the Distribution channel (alpha images work as well).
+Once you have defined the image in the Distribution channel, you can position, scale and rotate the texture by adding a Transform node (using the Octane Image Texture), explained in the "UsingTextures" section.
 For IES lights, just connect the ".ies" file into Distribution pin via an Image Texture node.

 Surface Brightness